FimasDevelopment/IndexCertificate/README.md

 **- address Buyer :**  address of the buyer,  will be determined and set automatically

-**- function initiateCertificate(bool bLong, string uName, uint iStrike, uint cPremium, uint iValue, uint pAmount) :**
-Initialize of the Contract with the basis information.
+**- function initiateCertificate(bool bLong, string uName, uint iStrike, uint cPremium, uint iValue, uint pAmount) :** initialization of the Contract with the basis information.
 ContractPrice should be separate from the rest (constant and immutable contract vs variable contract premium.
 Or other values declared private) **

 **-  function buyCertificate(uint cPremium):** The Buyer enters into the contract here by paying the Contract Premium.